4-year-old missing in Louisiana national park swamp waters ‘teeming with dangerous wildlife’

 One of his shoes was found floating in the water.

 “They came here because they wanted to stop.
 I love the trails.
-They loved running on the trails, so she pulled over.
+They loved running on the trails so she pulled over.
 She just wanted them to have fun before they went home.
-She was getting the kite ready and not even 45 seconds.
-You can’t look away from a child with autism.
-That’s it,” the mother’s sister Bryanna Aguilard said.
+She was getting the kite ready and not even 45 seconds,” Ellis’ sister Bryanna Aguilard says.

-On Friday morning, the sheriff’s office had a full complement of search and rescue crews searching.
+On Friday morning, JPSO had a full complement of search and rescue crews near the Twin Canals on Barataria Boulevard.

-A spokesperson for the Jefferson Parish Sheriff’s Office said they are pretty confident the boy is in the water.
+A spokesperson for JPSO says they are pretty confident the boy is in the water.
 The area is mostly dense swampland.

 “We currently have no evidence that the child is on land, and search efforts are now focused on the area waterways.
 The land in the area the child was last seen has been thoroughly searched by multiple parties.
 While access to the park is not restricted at this time, please remember that the area is a nature preserve.
 It is swampy, covered in dense vegetation, and teeming with potentially dangerous wildlife, including snakes and alligators,” a spokesperson said.